archetype-org/golem-proposal/README.md

 ## Purpose

-The loam proposal is slighly non-standard.
+The loam proposal is slightly non-standard.
 Rather than proposing a single specific piece of software with sequential milestones, this document describes a "grab bag" of useful developer tools that can be built in any order or even in parallel.
 We are consolidating them here for ease of review, as well as to show how they are loosely united under a common initiative.

 The main goals of these standards and tools are to make Urbit development more:
 1. **Cohesive** — It should be easy and painless to have all of the state-of-the art dev tools in your Ubrit projects out of the box, and working together